amberscript/api-docs/README.md

-# The AmberScript Transcription API Documentation
+# AmberScript Transcription API Documentation

 This repository contains the documentation for the AmberScript Transcription API